dscalzi/Nebula/README.md

   * OPTIONAL (default: false)
   * This is useful to easily test the new distribution.json in dev mode on Helios.
   * Tip: Set name to `dev_distribution` when using this option.
+* `--discardOutput` Delete cached output after it is no longer required.
+May be useful if disk space is limited.
+  * OPTIONAL (default: false)
+* `--invalidateCache` Invalidate and delete existing caches as they are encountered.
+Requires fresh cache generation.
+  * OPTIONAL (default: false)

+#### Notes

+As of Forge 1.13, the installer must be run to generate required files.
+The installer output is cached by default.
+This is done to speed up subsequent builds and allow Nebula to be run as a CI job.
+Options are provided to discard installer output (no caching) and invalidate caches (delete cached output and require fresh generation).
+To invalidate only a single version cache, manually delete the cached folder.

 >
 > Example Usage